 For ActiveFit candidate zones during restore, we temporarily suppress ActiveFit during the restore layout pass and then evaluate it once for the active window after the restore settles.

-When a managed window assigned to a tiling zone becomes front-most on a screen, Zonogy checks whether that screen’s floating-zone occupant is occluded by that occupied tiling zone.
+When a managed window assigned to a tiling zone becomes front-most on a display, Zonogy checks whether that display’s floating-zone occupant is occluded by that occupied tiling zone.
 If it is occluded, minimize the floating window; otherwise leave it unminimized.
 If a placeholder becomes front-most and its tiling zone’s frame overlaps the floating-zone occupant, promote the floating window into that placeholder’s tiling zone instead of minimizing it.

 Implementation notes: